 - Open the Bark for Kids app and tap on the Settings icon > Test Monitoring.

-Now, your child will have the best of both worlds -- they'll be able to send and receive text messages, picture messages, etc. while also being monitored and getting your Screen Time and Web Filtering rules applied!
+Now, your child will have the best of both worlds -- they'll be able to send and receive text messages, picture messages, etc. while also being monitored and getting your screen time & filtering rules applied!
 The only thing they'd be missing out on are the typing indicators and other chat features.